johanbrook/johanbrook.com/src/posts/2011-05-23-relative-positioning-css-columns.md

 title: 'Relative positioning and CSS Columns'
 date: '2011-05-23 08:00'
 tags:
     - Antialiasing
     - Columns
     - CSS
     - 'position: relative'
     - 'Relative positioning'
 category: CSS
+slug: relative-positioning-and-css-columns
 ---

 Live as you teach, they say.
 In the [last post](http://jnbrk.se/kkstoA) I linked to a solution to text rendering problems in conjunction with `position: relative` in the CSS.
 Removing the property, or declaring `position: static` solves the issue.